EU wonders if Theresa May has run out of 'Brexit fudge'

 But European contacts now tell me they fear "the fudging" has run its course.

-Thanks to Brexit negotiations the English word "fudge" has become part and parcel of EU diplomat-speak.
+Thanks to Brexit negotiations, the English word "fudge" has become part and parcel of EU diplomat-speak.

 "We are now coming to binary decisions," one contact told me.
 "You can't fudge those."

-"In or out the customs union?
-In or out the single?
+"In or out of the customs union?
+In or out of the single market?
 These are legal frameworks.
 A customs union is defined by the WTO, not we Europeans.
 We can't change it."

 Some in Brussels believe Theresa May's approach to Brexit is borne out of her time in the Home Office.
 As Home Secretary she could exercise the UK's negotiated right to opt in or out of EU Justice and Home Affairs policies.